 CC: Will you do it again?
 What would you do differently next time?
 How can we – the consumers who want lectin-free chickens – can get involved and help with?

 DW: If I have enough interest in lectin-free pasture-raised chicken for 2020, I will likely try it again.
 I would make a few small tweaks to the feed ration and probably raise them in the spring this time as the pasture conditions are more favorable.
 The last batch was raised in the fall and we had an unusually warm and dry fall in 2019.
 If people are interested we can start taking deposits of $20 / chicken.
 I would expect the price to be on the order of $9 / pound for whole chicken.

 CC: What are “normal” pastured chicken fed?
 Is there such a thing as 100% pasture-raised chicken?
 If not, why?
 (That’s one of the biggest confusions in the community, people are looking for 100% pastured chicken and they are surprised to find out chickens are supplemented with grains).

-DW: What other products / services you offer for a consumer who is willing to support local and organic farming?
+CC: What other products/services you offer for a consumer who is willing to support local and organic farming?